whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-29-Her-Shave-Co-January-2016-First-Box-Subscription-Review-Coupon.md

 <p><b>Subscription:</b> <a href="http://www.hershaveco.com" target="_blank">Her Shave Co.</a></p>
 <p><b>Cost:</b> $24.99/monthly + Free Shipping</p>
-<p><b>What's in the box:</b> When you first subscribe, you'll receive their "First Box" which will come equipped with everything you need to get you started on the road to a great shave.
+<p><b>What's in the box:</b> When you first subscribe, you'll receive their starter "First Box" which will come equipped with everything you need to get you started on the road to a great shave.
 Items will include a Vie-Long safety razor, a shaving brush, shaving cream, and replacement blades, along with welcome and instructional cards.</p>
 <p><b>Coupon:</b> Enter coupon code <b>FIRSTSHAVE</b> to get $5 off your first box!</p>

 <br>